Skip to content

 rsl.txt -> licensing terms and pricing signals (RSL 1.0)

-/.well-known/ramp.json is a static JSON file declaring:
+/.well-known/ramp.json is a static JSON file.
+When served by a provider it declares:

 • Which Exchanges are authorized to sell this provider’s content (like ads.txt)